Love’s a Mess: Why Paired brought the world’s largest pile of dirty dishes to NYC art gallery

 Read time: 10 mins

-Stacked precariously high with plates, pots, and utensils spilling from an oversized kitchen sink, this sculpture captures the emotional residue that quietly builds in relationships, turning minor annoyances into mountains of resentment.
+Stacked precariously high with plates, pots, and utensils spilling from an oversized sink, the installation captured something bigger than chores.
+It showed how the little things we leave undone can quietly pile up into mountains of frustration.

-According to a new poll of 1,209 Paired users, nearly two-thirds (65%) say that tension over household chores leaves them feeling less in the mood for sex, and almost one in five (18%) have even thought about breaking up over chores.
+If that all sounds a little too familiar, you’re not alone.
+According to a Paired survey of 1,209 users, nearly two-thirds (65%) said arguments over household chores make them less in the mood for sex, and almost 1 in 5 (18%) admitted they’ve even thought about breaking up over it.

 4.7